PREFACE:

 The Story - Everyone wants EMOTIONAL PIECES that MOVE THEM

-Living with Alzheimer’s isn’t fun.
+Living with Alzheimer’s isn’t easy.
 My mother has the disease, and while it’s been tough in so many ways, it’s also taught me a lot about what’s really important in life.
 In the Forest Wild XR project, I wanted to look at the themes of:

 1)mental illness and 'connections' both mental/physical/emotional